 Medicines for women at higher risk

-Some medicines can help to prevent breast cancer.
-Women who have a family history of breast cancer are at a higher risk of developing it than other women in the population.
-Taking a drug called anastrozole for 5 years can reduce the risk of breast cancer in these women.
+Some women who have family members with breast cancer have a higher risk of developing it than other women.
+Some medicines can help to prevent breast cancer in women at high risk.
+Taking a drug called anastrozole for 5 years can reduce the risk of breast cancer.